antonjim-te/thousandeyes-splunk-integrations-workshop/docs/cisco_thousandeyes_app_for_splunk.md

-# Bonus Section - Cisco ThousandEyes App for Splunk
+# Cisco ThousandEyes App for Splunk

 The [Cisco ThousandEyes App for Splunk](https://splunkbase.splunk.com/app/7719) enables collectos and analyze: